 You can import references into Covidence by clicking on the Import Studies tool from your Review dashboard.
 Here you can select the file and the category (which is the stage or step of the review process) that the references will appear in.
-We currently support three main formats for imported references, these are:
+We currently support three main formats for imported references:

-Please note that we don't support the importing of Endnote library files (.enl).
+Please note that we don't support the import of EndNote library files (.enl).
 In order to convert your .enl file to a Covidence-accepted format, we recommend the following steps:

 If you have a file that is not in either of these accepted formats, then we recommend you convert the file in your reference manager.
 To do this, import the file into your reference manager and export it following the steps listed above.
 In some cases you might need to import into your reference manager using a specific filter.
-For EndNote, these can be downloaded from here.
+For EndNote, you can download these from here.

 Uploading files to different stages

 When you import references into Covidence, you can specify the category with which the references should be associated.
 The categories are

 You can indicate which category you'd like using the drop-down menu in the Import File tool.